evert/evert.github.com/_posts/2019/2019-10-28-await-fluent-interfaces.md

 Using this pattern will make your implementation much more complicated, but the potential benefit is a nicer interface.
-Interface is more important than implementation, but there's a line... be careful to not exceed it.
+Interface is more important than implementation, but be careful not to make maintenance too difficult.

 ### Typescript